-Prostate cancer is the most common cancer in men, affecting one in three American men during their life time.
+Prostate cancer is the most common cancer in men.
+It affects one in three American men during their life time.
 By the age of 50, many men start to get screened, usually undergoing a PSA test.
-During this screening, if it seems that an individual has even the slight possibility of cancer, it is a common medical practice to recommend a biopsy, to confirm whether or not cancer is present.
+During this screening, if it seems that an individual has the possibility of cancer, it’s common medical practice to recommend a biopsy.
+This is to confirm whether cancer is present.

 This article will discuss the safety of undergoing a prostate biopsy and the 5 side effects that could affect your quality of life.